The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/ultimates.md

 Your first priority for Reprisal is the Gigaflare casts, but with good coordination you can cover most of the tankbusters as well.
 Ask for Feint on the Flatten casts, as they hurt quite a bit.

 Most parties will simply use their offensive cooldowns as they become available during the phase, but you may opt to delay burst until after Quickmarch Trio for better alignment.
-This is the latest you can use a tincture and have it available for the start of Phase 4.
+This is the latest you can use a Tincture and have it available for the start of Phase Four.

 All abilities with cooldowns longer than 60 seconds should be held after Tenstrike Trio.
 Damage to Bahamut still counts for your parse after pushing him below 60% HP, but otherwise serves no practical purpose except resource generation.

 Most groups will want to use Tank LB3 for Grand Octet if it is available.
 Cast it as the towers appear and you will be able to move in time to dodge Twisters.

 You will gain about 3600 mana between Bahamut going untargetable for the last time and Nael/Twin becoming targetable.
-Try to enter Phase 4 will full or nearly-full mana.
+Try to enter Phase Four with full or nearly-full mana.

-### Phase 4: Teraflare/Adds
+### Phase Four: Teraflare/Adds

-You can use a tincture in the opener here and it will be back up for the final burst during Phase 5.
+You can use a Tincture in the opener here and it will be back up for the final burst during Phase Five.

 Flood of Darkness should be used over Edge of Darkness throughout the phase.
 Continue using Souleater combos instead of switching to Unleash, as it is still more efficient with two targets.

 Throughout the phase, Flood of Darkness will generally be more efficient than Edge of Darkness.
 Switch over to Edge of Darkness if one boss is nearing death while the other still needs some time to kill.
 Continue using Souleater combos instead of switching to Unleash, and use Bloodspiller instead of Quietus to spend your gauge.

 There are three sets of tankbusters during the phase, though the first set includes only the mini-busters that follow up the main busters in the other two sets.
-Each set should be mitigated with TBN and reprisal; this is sufficient for the first set if Rampart and Shadow Wall are not available, but they should be used for the others.
+Each set should be mitigated with TBN and Reprisal; this is sufficient for the first set if Rampart and Shadow Wall are not available, but they should be used for the others.
 Ask for a Feint as well if this is the case.

 Tank damage is extremely heavy in this phase.
 Use TBN liberally, and take special care to shield whichever tank is holding Twintania during each quote, especially if the quote involves a Thermionic Beam stack.
 Dark Mind is helpful for these quotes as well.

 Dump all of your resources before the end of the phase; the transition will "kill" you and you will start Phase 5 with full mana and zero blood regardless.

-### Phase 5: Golden Bahamut
+### Phase Five: Golden Bahamut

 The first Akh Morn is not especially scary, and you can hold a cooldown here to use for autoattacks instead.

-Discuss your cooldown map with your healers and your cotank.
+Discuss your cooldown map with your healers and your co-tank.
 Most groups will look to invuln either the first and third or the second and third Akh Morns.
 I prefer the latter option, as it frees up more cooldowns to use for autoattacks.

 TBN is, once again, extremely valuable in this phase.
 Golden Bahamut will attack five times in a row after each Exaflare cast and can randomly crit for over a third of a tank's max HP, so it is vital to apply any mitigation you can.

 Be ready to LB if there is any uncertainty at all for an upcoming Akh Morn or Morn Afah.
 This can singlehandedly save a run, and most groups will save LB for that purpose as the DPS requirement is very easy to meet in Shadowbringers.

 Coordinate your burst windows with your group.
-Many groups will simply use all cooldowns at the start of the phase, but a more optimized team will fire everything only once resources are built and tinctures are available again for those who used them during the previous phase.
+Many groups will simply use all cooldowns at the start of the phase, but a more optimized team will fire everything only once resources are built and Tinctures are available again for those who used them during the previous phase.

 Don't get discouraged at the number on your FFLogs page after clearing.
-UCoB rankings in particular favor long, messy kills that spend as much time as possible on Phase 4/5 to take advantage of two-target cleave and the Phoenix Blessing buff.
+UCoB rankings in particular favor long, messy kills that spend as much time as possible on Phases Four and Five to take advantage of two-target cleave and the Phoenix Blessing buff.
 An unimpressive number by itself doesn't indicate serious errors in your own play.

 ## Best-in-Slot